LGIM America and EDF: A new kind of climate partnership

 In consultation with EDF, we developed a methane strategy for our oil & gas portfolio companies.
 Fortunately, there is a robust framework for improving methane emissions disclosure called the Oil & Gas Methane Partnership (OGMP).
 We met with several large oil and gas companies urging them to join the Partnership, and with the Environmental Protection Agency (EPA) to highlight shortcomings of existing disclosure regulations.
 We also submitted a comment letter to the International Sustainability Standards Board, urging adoption of key OGMP features.
 If implemented, it could have a sweeping impact on system wide disclosure practices.

-Andrew: LGIMA’s actions on methane will lead to real world emissions reductions.
+Andrew: We believe LGIMA’s actions on methane will lead to real world emissions reductions.
 When investors engage with oil and gas companies, it sends a clear message to management teams that this is an issue that matters.
 It was also helpful that they met with the EPA – regulators need to hear the perspective of the investor community.
 LGIMA spoke out publicly on this issue as well by joining a webinar we hosted to share their perspective and publishing an op-ed in Barron’s.
 All these are welcome steps from the finance community.

 Q: How has this partnership shaped how LGIMA approaches climate engagement?

 Neaaz: The energy transition is a complex topic and can get technical very quickly.
 Investment firms, like LGIMA, do not necessarily have all of the scientific expertise to guide us through the nuances of each issue.
 This is why we’ve found it’s critical to engage with experts who can help us dig deeply into the challenges and solutions.
 EDF and other partners help us get smarter when engaging with companies.